Zzzargo/pcom-labs/lab6/README.md

 ```bash
 sudo python3 topo.py
 ```
 It will open several terminals.
-We will run the client from `h1` and the server from `h2`.
+We will run the server from `h2` and the client from `h1`.

 ## C++
 Note, if you want to use C++, simply change the extension of `client.c` and